Colleges by Location

 Tuition and Fees

 Tuition in 2025 was $63,456 for full-time domestic students.
-Since this is a private institution, there is no difference in tuition for out-of-state or international students.
-Fees per academic year required of full-time students came to a total of $1,974 in 2025.
+University of Miami is a private institution, so tuition is the same for all the accepted students.
+Fees per academic year required of full-time students amounted to $1,974 in 2025.

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
-Most students have to pay about $1,326 for books and supplies during their time at University of Miami.
+When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
+Most students have to allocate about $1,326 for books and supplies during their time at University of Miami.

 Boarding